“It takes months to find a client, but it only takes seconds to lose one.” – Vince Lombardi.

-The first meeting is not just about meeting each other and communicating effectively.
-It also includes hidden agendas.
-For instance, the client will observe the workplace, the way employees interact, and the confidence you have in your organization.
-Therefore, it is essential that you are well prepared for the meeting and know how to communicate.
+The first meeting is not just about meeting each other and communicating effectively; it also includes hidden agendas.
+For instance, the client will observe the workplace, how employees interact, and your confidence in your organization.
+Therefore, you must be prepared for the meeting and know how to communicate.

 Fortunately, the following tips can help you get on the right track.

 The first and foremost thing that you need to do is to prepare for the meeting.
-It seems obvious, isn’t it?
+It seems obvious.
 But, it is a crucial step.

-If the meeting venue is your office, you need to ensure that it is clean and organized.
-To make the office look more appealing, you can also add some small paintings and plants.
+If the meeting venue is your office, you must ensure that it is clean and organized.
+You can add some small paintings and plants to make the office look more appealing.

-In case the venue is outside the office, be sure about the address and reach on time.
+If the venue is outside the office, ensure the address and reach on time.
 It will indicate that you are dedicated and honest about your work.

-Besides, make sure that you have prepared all the information that needs to be discussed.
+Besides, ensure you have prepared all the information that needs to be discussed.
 Check whether the laptop is working properly or not.
-Also, keep a supply of business stationary with you.
-It generally includes company letterhead, compliment slip, and presentation folders.
-In addition to this, you should also note down or learn the name of your clients.
+Also, keep a supply of business stationery with you, which generally includes company letterhead, compliment slip, and presentation folders.
+In addition, you should also note down or learn the name of your clients.

 Whoever said “the first impression is the last impression” was probably right, especially in the corporate world.
-How you have groomed yourself, what clothes you are wearing and how you behave with others; everything counts.
+Everything counts how you have groomed yourself, what clothes you are wearing and how you behave with others.
 Therefore, you need to look presentable and observe your actions.

-Even if you work in a creative industry, you should wear nice and decent clothes at the first meeting.
+Even if you work in the creative industry, you should wear nice and decent clothes at the first meeting.
 Moreover, you should pay attention to your posture; it should reflect confidence and modesty.

-Furthermore, you need to ensure that your every action reflects a positive attitude.
-It should look like that you are glad for the opportunity given to you.
+Furthermore, you must ensure that your every action reflects a positive attitude.
+It should look like you are glad for the opportunity you have been given.

 Start with small talk.